apigee/api-platform-samples/learn-edge/fault-handling-1/README.md

 Now we will add **error handling** to the proxy.
 If an invalid API key comes in, we'll check for that and return a **custom error message**.
 This pattern -- evaluating a condition and taking subsequent action -- is one of the most fundamental patterns in Edge proxy development.

+### Prerequisites

+Be sure to perform the [prerequisites](https://github.com/apigee/api-platform-samples/tree/master/learn-edge#prerequisites) if you haven't already.

 ### Provision the required entities